-It should be noted that this Plan does not specifically address three important elements of energy efficiency.
+Two, this Plan does not specifically address three important elements of energy efficiency.
 These are evaluation, measurement and verification of energy savings; transportation; and the water-energy "nexus."
 The reasons for these exclusions are two-fold: first, there was no specific input provided by the working groups on these topics; and, second, various state agencies are covering these issues in separate processes.
 Future cycles of strategic planning are likely to address these issues.